Ukrainian newcomers struggle to make ends meet in Canada

 “It’s difficult because I wasn’t expecting for Canada to be like that.”

-Ms. Abilova and Mr. Koziura now live in a two-bedroom basement apartment in west Toronto with Ms. Abilova’s mother and 13-year-old brother, who already had visitor visas for Canada before the war began.
+Abilova and Koziura now live in a two-bedroom basement apartment in west Toronto with Abilova’s mother and 13-year-old brother, who already had visitor visas for Canada before the war began.

-They pay $2,000 in rent a month and are currently relying on savings to pay for their expenses, Mr. Koziura says.
+They pay $2,000 in rent per month and are currently relying on savings to pay for their expenses, Koziura says.

 The couple has applied for a $600 monthly social support payment from the Ontario government and a one-time $3,000 payment from the federal government while looking for jobs, he says.